Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 In a double-blind, randomized, controlled trial, 450 adults with cancer who were receiving radiation to the pelvic region were randomly assigned to receive the blend probiotic product VSL #3 or placebo during radiation therapy.
 The authors reported a decrease in the incidence and severity of diarrhea.
 No adverse events were reported.[

-Complicated symptoms
+Complicated diarrhea

 Octreotide, a somatostatin analogue, is currently the most promising agent in the management of severe diarrhea caused by a variety of diseases and treatments.
-The doses used in clinical trials have varied widely.
-Regardless of the lack of consensus regarding optimal dose, octreotide has been shown to be effective in relieving diarrhea associated with AIDS, carcinoid syndrome, and vasoactive intestinal polypeptide tumors.[
+The doses used in clinical trials have varied widely, and there is no consensus regarding optimal dose.
+Nevertheless, octreotide has been shown to be effective in relieving diarrhea associated with AIDS, carcinoid syndrome, and vasoactive intestinal polypeptide tumors.[

 Several open-label and randomized controlled studies of octreotide for chemotherapy-induced diarrhea have demonstrated the efficacy of this therapy.[